Terry Allen (Real

 Fall of 2003.
 Dan was the morning host at WSCC-FM in Charleston through

 September 1, 2006.
-Now working for the Berkeley County Sheriff's Office.
+Later worked as Public Information Officer for the Berkeley County Sheriff's Office.

 Audio Available!